vaidotassimaitis/lyfegen/README.md

 * For the first time, run 'npm install'
 * Execute command 'npx cypress run' to run tests in background
 * Execute command 'npx cypress open' to open Cypress application
+* Depending on the OS, there could be that additional dependencies will be needed.
+Check here for more https://docs.cypress.io/guides/getting-started/installing-cypress#Linux-Prerequisites

 ### Setting up project from scratch ###